Mibu287/obsidian-vault/Data handling.md

 entries: | f1, v1 | f2, v2 | f3, v3| f2, v2 | f4, v4|
 offset. : 0 | 3 | 5

 ==> The first row consists of entries in range \[0, 3) which are 3 features f1, f2, f3.
-The second row consists of entries in range [3]
+The second row consists of entries in range \[3, 5) which are 2 features f2 and f4.

+Any features not appear are considered missing.

+This data structure is beneficial if a row consists mostly missing features.
+If the dataset is dense, this structure is wasteful and slower than normal structure.